-Blue Oak Woodland habitat is highly variable within Santa Clara County; occurring as single-species canopy with no shrub understory or occurring as a mixed overstory stand with a diverse shrub understory.
+Blue oak woodland habitat is highly variable within Santa Clara County; occurring as single-species canopy with no shrub understory or occurring as a mixed overstory stand with a diverse shrub understory.
 It typically occurs in the thin soils of dry foothills on south-facing slopes.
-Blue Oak Woodland is dominated by blue oak, Quercus douglasii, a drought-tolerant and fire-resistant species.
-When blue oak, valley oak and coast live oak occur together, Blue Oak Woodland is considered a sensitive community by CDFG.
-Coffeeberry (Rhamnus californica), hollyleaf cherry (Prunus ilicifolia), and poisonoak (Toxicodendron diversilobum) are species commonly found in this habitat type.
-Because blue oak is a slow-growing species, the biggest threat to Blue Oak Woodlands is development.
-Blue oak woodland occurs south and east of the Project area, adjacent to V-8 and slightly overlapping at V-14.
-No impacts are expected to occur in Blue Oak woodland habitat during project implementation, as work near this habitat type will include legalization of existing violations (V-14) or working in the stream channel at V-8.
+Blue oak woodland is dominated by blue oak (Quercus douglasii), a drought-tolerant and fire-resistant species.
+When blue, valley, and coast live oak occur together, blue oak woodland is considered a sensitive community by CDFG.
+Coffeeberry (Rhamnus californica), hollyleaf cherry (Prunus ilicifolia), and poison oak (Toxicodendron diversilobum) are species commonly found in this habitat type.
+Because blue oak is a slow-growing species, the biggest threat to blue oak woodland is development.
+Blue oak woodland occurs south and east of the project area, adjacent to V-8 and slightly overlapping at V-14.
+No impacts are expected to occur in blue oak woodland habitat during project implementation, as work near this habitat type will include legalization of existing violations (V-14) or working in the stream channel at V-8.

-Common wildlife species that are likely to occur within the blue oak woodland community include: mule deer (Odocoileus hemionus), California myotis (Myotis californicus), and California towhee (Pipilo crissalis).
+Common wildlife species likely to occur within the blue oak woodland community include mule deer (Odocoileus hemionus), California myotis (Myotis californicus), and California towhee (Pipilo crissalis).

-The blue oak woodland community accounts for approximately 0.103 acres of permanent impacts on the project site (Appendix K).
+The blue oak woodland community accounts for approximately 0.004 acre of permanent impacts on the project site (Appendix K).